Getting Started with SailPoint AI Services

 - The JDBC URL from the

-- The JDBC driver
+- Your database vendor's JDBC driver (

 Work with your Engagement Manager to schedule the project kick-off where you will go over delivery and implementation phases together.